gerryw1389/gerryw1389.github.io/_posts/2018-05-27-ps-build-a-path-dynamically.md

 }
 ```

-NOTE: What this loop does is add each part of the path, $p, into the $NewPath array.
+5. What this loop does is add each part of the path, `$p`, into the `$NewPath` array.
 It then creates that part of the path if it doesn't exist already.
-So the first iteration will create &#8220;HKCU:&#8221; but this obviously exists so it will skip to the next one &#8220;HKCU:\SOFTWARE&#8221; and so on until it has stepped through all directories.
+So the first iteration will create `HKCU:`; but this obviously exists so it will skip to the next one `HKCU:\SOFTWARE` and so on until it has stepped through all directories.